-The Board of Directors of Československá obchodní banka, a. s. performs its tasks within the framework of competencies defined for the statutory body by the Commercial Code, the Articles of Association and relevant management documents of the company.
+The Board of Directors of Československá obchodní banka, a. s. performs its tasks within the framework of competencies defined for the statutory body by legal regulations, the Articles of Association and relevant basic management documents of the company.

 The members of the Board of Directors are elected by the company's General Meeting provided they comply with other requirements stipulated by the Banking Act.
-In compliance therewith, the ČSOB's Board of Directors has a full-scale executive composition. ČSOB's shareholder and clients receive regular reports containing the required range of relevant data on the members of the Board of Directors and their professional and personal qualifications enabling them to execute their duties.
+In compliance therewith, ČSOB's Board of Directors has a full-scale executive composition. ČSOB's shareholder and clients receive regular reports containing the required range of relevant data on the members of the Board of Directors and their professional and personal qualifications enabling them to duly execute their duties.

-In 2012, the ČSOB's Board of Directors had seven members and worked in the following composition: Pavel Kavánek (Chairman), Petr Hutla, Petr Knapp, Jan Lamser, Bartel Puelinckx, Koen Wilmots and Jiří Vévoda.
-There was no change to the composition of the ČSOB's Board of Directors in 2012.
+In 2013, ČSOB's Board of Directors had eight members and worked in the following composition: Pavel Kavánek (Chairman), Petr Hutla, Petr Knapp, Jan Lamser, Bartel Puelinckx, Koen Wilmots, Jiří Vévoda and Marek Ditz.
+Effective as of 28 February 2013, Mr. Petr Hutla was re-elected as a member of the Board of Directors for another term.